 Could you write a new folk song?
 Well this is your opportunity.
-Watford Folk Club invites entries for its sixth annual competition for song writers.
-Our previous themes for this competition have revealed a wealth of talent across the region and for 2017 our theme is “Magic and Mystery“.
-Historical or contemporary, the choice is yours, but the connection to the theme must be clear and apparent.
+Watford Folk Club invites entries for its eighth annual competition for song writers.
+This year’s theme is

 Download the entry form and rules